 In fiction, she is looking for beautiful writing that crosses boundaries, whether geographic or linguistic or in bringing a twist to a genre.
 She has a penchant for the dark, suspenseful and haunting, and occasionally a hint of the speculative or uncanny.
-Recently, she has particularly enjoyed: stories about outsiders who upset the delicate balance of an individual life, family or community; works exploring the tensions between science, faith and superstition; and novels or stories featuring enigmatic anti-heroines.
+Recently, she has particularly enjoyed stories about: outsiders who upset the delicate balance of an individual life, family or community; the tensions between science, faith and superstition; and enigmatic anti-heroines.

 Her non-fiction interests include cookery and food writing, memoir, biography, social and cultural history, narrative science and popular culture.
 She especially loves hybrid books that manage to be several of these things at once.